 The mind is still one of the biggest mysteries in science.
-It appears to be so different to other physical substances that throughout most of history people have believed that it is not a physical substance at all.
+It appears to be so different to other physical substances, that throughout most of history, people have believed that it is not a physical substance at all.
 One of the first Ancient Greek philosophers, Socrates, was a mind-body dualist.
 This means he thought that the human mind is composed of a different substance to the brain, one that does not obey the same physical laws.
-The argument that the mind is made of a substance which does obey the laws of physics is known as physicalism or materialism.
+The argument that the mind is made of a substance that does obey the laws of physics, is known as physicalism, or materialism.

 As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals did not seem to possess anything similar and it could not be explained mechanically.
 The forms explain how the mind interprets the continuous stream of sensory data it is exposed to by recognising certain eternal concepts.
 If our intellect is composed of forms, then it is eternal and distinct from the body.
 Plato did not believe that the mind exists in time or space and thought that it would return to the realm of the forms upon death.

 Plato set up an academy for men to learn philosophy and one of its pupils was Aristotle, who was born in 384 BC.
 Aristotle rejected many of Plato's theories including rationalism.
 Aristotle argued that the mind does not have innate ideas, and compared it to an unscribed tablet, a 'tabula rasa'.
 Aristotle rejected Plato's realm of the forms, arguing that the forms are concepts devised by men to categorise things.
 Aristotle argued that the mind is a part of the human body, and so also rejected mind-body dualism.
 He did however, believe that intellect was different from any other part of the body as our conscious range is not restricted in the way that our physical senses are.
 Aristotle argued that intellect does not have a corresponding bodily organ.
 This means that it does not exist in space, despite having a physical origin.